uhasker/getting-things-done-in-next-js/src/chapter4/03-react-effects.md

 Just like with state, beginners tend to heavily _overuse_ effects.

 Remember: **Effects are only needed if you need to synchronize with an external system**.
-You should not need an efefct in any other scenario.
+You should not need an effect in any other scenario.

 Effects are definitely not needed if you need update some state based on props and other state.
 Something like this is completely unneccessary: